wouteroostervld/rhel_packer_template/README.md

 ## Prerequisites

-To build all the boxes, you will need Packer and both VirtualBox and libvirt with kvm installed.
+To build all the boxes, you will need Packer and libvirt with kvm installed.
 You will also need the RHEL7.4 64-bit DVD ISO from Red Hat.
 Once you've obtained the ISOs, copy all of them into the same directory (e.g. /usr/local/isos).